Cross Institutional Subjects (Applicable to all Research Postgraduate Students)

 - Students approved to study PolyU subjects will be officially registered for the subjects and are required to participate fully in the subjects, including completing the coursework and examinations.

-- A PolyU student ID card and an official letter will be issued to students for identification purpose.
+- An official letter will be issued to students for identification purpose.
 However, students are requested to use their Joint University Librarians Advisory Committee (JULAC) library card to access our library and they are not allowed to use the facilities of our University other than those directly associated with their subjects.

 - Grades (A+, A, A-, B+, B, B-, C+, C, C-, D+, D or F) will be assigned to students on completing the subjects, and a transcript will be sent to the student's home institution.